Saturday, August 7, 2021

 An Argument For The Trustworthiness Of The New Testament

 One factor that supports the integrity of the New Testament is that its authors distinguished between the words of Christ and their own words.
-That means they did not just attribute random sayings to Him.
-Examples to illustrate this point are cited as follows:
+Thus, they did not just attribute random sayings to Him.
+The disciples were concerned with actually preserving His teaching.
+Consider as a first example the words of Christ about sacrificial giving:

 "I have shown you in every way, by laboring like this, that you must support the weak.
 And remember the words of the Lord Jesus, that He said, ‘It is more blessed to give than to receive.’
 (Acts 20:35)